 - To reduce harm to users.

-- To diminish public nuisance by drug users (the disturbance of public order and safety in the neighbourhood).
+- To diminish public nuisance by drug users (the disturbance of public order and safety in the neighborhood).

 - To combat the production and trafficking of drugs.